Application and Registration

 STEP 2: COMPILE A PORTFOLIO OF WORKS

-STEP 3: FILL OUT THE APPLICATION FORM AND SUBMIT YOUR APPLICATION
+STEP 3: PAY THE APPLICATION FEE, FILL OUT THE APPLICATION FORM AND SUBMIT YOUR APPLICATION

 Recognition of Prior Learning (RPL) and Credit Accumulation and Transfer (CAT)

 The CTCA adheres to the principles of RPL as set forth by SAQA in the “National Policy for the Implementation of Recognition of Prior Learning” (March 2013) and the “Policy for Credit Accumulation and Transfer within the National Qualifications Framework (December 2014).

 - on the basis of completion, or partial completion of learning programmes in a similar vocational field, on an appropriate NQF level, or

 - professional experience within a relevant vocational field, in the case of applicants that are 23 years of age or older.